krpn/prometheus-alert-webhooker/README.md

     #   the same parameter will be replaced by action parameter
     # common_parameters: <parameters_set_1>

-    # list of parameters to pass to action
+    # list of parameters for action
     # (!) each action type cah have list of required parameters
     # parameter values can contains placeholders fully in UPPER case:
     #   ${LABELS_<LABEL_N>} will be replaced by <label_value_n>